Accident at work and disease

 An employer is duty bound to assess the risk of harm from his work and to take all reasonable steps to minimise that risk.
 If assessments are not carried out or are inadequate then the employer will usually be liable for any resulting accident.

-There is a now a wealth of health and safety legislation but many employers remain oblivious to the dangers of the workplace or the duties they owe to protect their employees and others.
+There is a now a wealth of health and safety legislation but many employers remain oblivious to the dangers of the workplace or the duties they owe to protect their employees and others from having an accident at work.

 Examples of recent work-related personal injury claims the personal injury department at Osbornes have dealt with: